jhbabon/dotfiles/dot_config/nvim/README.md

 ### But what about lazy loading?

 (Neo)vim has this amazing thing called events, and every plugin that lazy loads pretty much uses them.
-I don't need get too carried away[^1] thinking about lazy loading, I just need to make sure I put heavy things inside `VimEnter` events or even load things only when they are used.
+I don't need get too carried away thinking about lazy loading, I just need to make sure I put heavy things inside `VimEnter` or `UIEnter` events or even load things only when they are used.
 I think it's fine.

+### But what about LSP configurations?

+Since Neovim `0.11` LSP configurations can be defined inside `~/.config/nvim/lsp/<servername>.lua` and they also can be in `plugin` files, `init.lua` and local `.nvim.lua` files.
+This means a configuration can be changed as needed per project if needed.
+For more info check `:h lsp`.

 ### Packages management